Boosted Rev Review: Overview

 The Boosted Rev is simply an incredible scooter and a successful foray into the electric scooter market by the world’s top electric skateboard brand.

 We love the Rev — but honestly weren’t expecting to.
-Like many others we thought it seemed like an overpriced hype machine.
+Like many others, we thought it seemed like an overpriced hype machine.

-However, after our rigorous testing we can say the Rev is legit.
+However, after our rigorous testing, we can say the Rev is legit.

-Yet, if you’ve ridden (or like use extensively tested and reviewed) numerous scooters above the $2,000 pricepoint — it’s easy to see that in terms of quality, innovation, design, safety, and features — the Boosted Rev is head and shoulders above the rest.
+Yet, if you’ve ridden (or like use extensively tested and reviewed) numerous scooters above the $2,000 price point — it’s easy to see that in terms of quality, innovation, design, safety, and features — the Boosted Rev is head and shoulders above the rest.

 It is pricey, but you get a ton of value for your dollar.

-Boosted Rev Technical Specifications
+Boosted Rev Technical Specifications From Manufacturer

-|Folded dimensions||44 x 24 x 20 in|
+|Folded dimensions||44 by 24 by 20 in|

-|Top speed||24 mph (39 kmh)|
+|Top speed||24 mph|

 |Battery capacity||370 Wh|